OpenSisma/opensisma.github.io/Documentation.md

 *D10*

 The dataset has no license and even if there is a reference to Law 221 of 2012, art.25 comma 11 ("*11.
 Le informazioni di cui al comma 12, per la start-up innovativa, e 13, per l'incubatore certificato, sono rese disponibili, assicurando la massima trasparenza e accessibilità, per via telematica o su supporto informatico in formato tabellare gestibile da motori di ricerca, con possibilità di elaborazione e ripubblicazione gratuita da parte di soggetti terzi.
 Le imprese start-up innovative e gli incubatori certificati assicurano l'accesso informatico alle suddette informazioni dalla home page del proprio sito Internet.*"), this is not enough to justify this absence, since an open license is required by the definition of Open Data according to the [Open Knowledge Foundation](https://okfn.org/opendata/) and the [Codice dell’Amministrazione digitale in articolo 1, comma , lettera l-ter](https://docs.italia.it/italia/piano-triennale-ict/codice-amministrazione-digitale-docs/it/v2018-09-28/_rst/capo1_sezione1_art1.html).

+Although we found the dataset as considered "open data" by the [Ministero dello sviluppo economico website](https://www.mise.gov.it/index.php/it/impresa/competitivita-e-nuove-imprese/start-up-innovative/relazione-annuale-e-rapporti-periodici#opendata), looking at the platform's [privacy page](https://informative.infocamere.it/startup-e-pmi-innovative) it is stated that "*È inoltre vietato svolgere attività di distribuzione e/o vendita dei dati, nonché tentare di accedervi con modalità diverse da quelle consentite ed, in particolare, estrarre i dati per via automatica e massiva allo scopo di velocizzare le attività o creare autonome banche dati.*".
+This clashes with the definition of open data in general and in particular with the definition of open data of the Codice dell'Amministrazione Digitale.

 There is no explicit reference to an updating periodicy, nor a system to inform the users about the update.
 Even if the comma 14 of article 25 of Legge 221/2012, referring to comma 12 and 13, explicits: